mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/codingthemod.md

 }
 ```

 You can build this now by right clicking the project and selecting `Build`.
 All going well, you'll see `Build succeeded`.
 If not, go back through and check your code.
-You can also find the full source for this part of the tutorial [on my GitHub](https://github.com/mroshaw/SubnauticaMods/tree/main/MyFirstSubnauticaMod_BZ).
+You can also find the full source for this part of the tutorial [in this GitHub repository](https://github.com/mroshaw/BeginnersGuideModSubnautica).